raihannishat/Task_And_Team_Management_System/README.md

 # Task and Team Management System API

+## Note on Contributors

+During a company coding assessment, this repository was initially committed using a provided laptop that had another GitHub account logged in.
+All code, architecture, and implementation in this repository were done solely by me (Raihan Nishat).

+Subsequent commits and ownership belong entirely to my personal GitHub account.

 A comprehensive Task and Team Management System API built with .NET 8, CQRS pattern, and Vertical Slice Architecture.

 ## Screenshots